Shopify-de/printify-app/README.md

-# Shopify App Printify - Node
+# Shopify App Printify - Node / React

 This is for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.